Quantum K-Rings of Partial Flag Varieties, Coulomb Branches, and the Bethe Ansatz: Characteristic Polynomials and Symmetrization

 \section{Characteristic Polynomials and Symmetrization}

-Using the ring-theoretic abelian/non-abelian correspondence, we can obtain relations in $QK(X)$ via taking $W-$invariant combinations of \eqref{eqq}, mapping $Q^{i}_j$ to $Q_i$, taking the limit $y\mapsto 1$, evaluating all the quantum products, and then specializing via the classical abelian/non-abelian correspondence.
+Using the ring-theoretic abelian/non-abelian correspondence and \cite[Thm 6.15]{me}, we can obtain relations in $QK(X)$ via taking $W-$invariant combinations of \eqref{eqq}, mapping $Q^{i}_j$ to $Q_i$, taking the limit $y\mapsto 1$, evaluating all the quantum products, and then specializing via the classical abelian/non-abelian correspondence.
+The fact that the relations we found are true up to elements of $\mathscr{I}$ makes no difference, since $W$-invariant combinations of those elements are sent to $0$ under specialization.

 We can simplify this procedure in the following way.
 Rather than finding $W$-symmetrizations of \eqref{eqq}, and taking their specializations, we will specialize $Q$s and $y$ first, and find $W$-symmetrizations of the resulting expressions.
 The resulting specialized relations are: